feross/feross.org/README.md

 ## The blog design

-If you decided to fork, please create your own blog design.
-I'm happy for people to use my design as inspiration, but I don't want to see fifty other blogs that look the same.
-For that reason, I'm keeping the copyright on this code.
+If you decided to fork, please create your own blog design, don't use mine.
+I don't want to see fifty other blogs that look the same as mine.
+Thanks for understanding!